Plant Training Courses

 Below are a few examples of the types of forklift courses available

 - Bendi / Flexi novice and refresher.

 - 4 way Combi lift novice and refresher.

 The awarding body recommends that a refresher is taken every few years.
-This is to make sure that the operator is working to the correct standard and as a result correct any bad habits the operator may have picked up over the cards duration.
+This is to make sure that the operator is working to the correct standard and as a result, correct any bad habits the operator may have picked up over the duration of the card.